casper-network/docs-archive/index.rst

    shall exist for all that wish to operate network nodes. \(2\) *development of the software shall be open source and community driven*.
-While CasperLabs is excited to initially take a leading role in the development of the blockchain software, it expects the community to take over the lead after the initial launch of the network, and encourages community participation in the software development at all times. \(3\) *governance of the network shall be community driven*.
+While CasperLabs is excited to initially take a leading role in the development of the blockchain software, it expects the community to take over the lead after the initial launch of the network and encourages community participation in the software development at all times. \(3\) *governance of the network shall be community driven*.
 CasperLabs believes that decentralized networks should be governed by their community of stakeholders, not by centralized entities or